oskardotglobal/Typst-for-Obsidian/README.md

 For easier deployment during development:

-1. Install the [Hot Reload](https://github.com/pjeby/hot-reload) plugin and create `.hotreload` file in the root directory of the plugin in your vault.
+1. Install the [Hot Reload](https://github.com/pjeby/hot-reload) plugin and create a `.hotreload` file in the root directory of the plugin in your vault.
 2. Create a `.env` file in the root directory with the following content:

 ```